 Adwords offers plenty of inbuilt targeting options, such as geo, day-parting, behavioral, demographic, device, and dynamic re-targeting to name a few.

-However, if you’re a weather-sensitive business, or if you’re an ad agency marketing a weather-sensitive product, then running a weather targeted PPC campaign is something you will to want to consider.
+However, if you’re a weather-sensitive business, or if you’re an ad agency marketing a weather-sensitive product, then running a weather targeted PPC campaign is something you will want to consider.

 Weather targeting – the practice of triggering ads, modifying bids and changing creative based on the viewer’s weather conditions - can yield significant uplift in ROI for many businesses.